 We recommend restarting qemu-guest-agent (

 systemctl start qemu-guest-agent) when the snapshot is done.
-However, if you'd prefer to leave qemu-guest-agent off permanently (for future snapshots, automated backups, etc.), you can also run
+However, if you'd prefer to leave qemu-guest-agent off permanently (for future snapshots, automated backups, etc.), you can disable it with

 The steps above apply to any instance launched from our KVM Cloud images after September 16, 2019.
 Contact us via support ticket if you want this ability enabled for instances launched before then.